jononovo/Agent-16-250414/README/LEGACY_DOCS.md

 2. Create a clearer information hierarchy
 3. Make it easier to keep documentation in sync with code changes
 4. Improve the overall developer experience
+5. Provide a single source of truth for documentation